Peter D Fisher - writer

 My Writing History

-During the Cold War I was an engineer making parts for the submarines that carry the British nuclear deterrent.
-I had always been interested in nature and had learned about evolution, which made me wonder why humanity would so recklessly risk its own survival in a nuclear war.
+During the Cold War, in the late 1970s, I was an engineer making parts for the submarines that carry the British nuclear deterrent.
+I have always been interested in nature and had learned about evolution, which made me wonder why humanity would so recklessly risk its own survival in a nuclear war.
 It seemed as if there was something amiss.
 Could there be something badly wrong with our species?

 It was this thought that set me off towards a distinctive way of thinking about what it is to be human.
-If species are defined by their genes, it means that the problem must be that we have inherited bad genes.
+While individual human beings are the product of a gloriously sumptuous mélange of different influences, such as culture, education, upbringing, personal experience and developmental factors as well as their genes, Species are defined, in respect of their physical and behavioural qualities, by their genes alone.
+This implies that our species must have a set of innate instincts or, what psychologists call, human universals.
+So if there is a problem with our species, it must be that we have inherited bad genes.
 This is a bold point of view when popular wisdom has it that we are products of our culture and our environment, and insists that genes have nothing to do with the way we think.
 That’s when it happened.
 I came up with the idea for a novel, The God Machine: in the naivety of my young imagination a controversial and challenging blockbuster of a book, and one which needed to be written.
 A book that would challenge the way its readers felt about what it is to be human.

 In 1999 it was time to get serious and start writing again.
 But I had not been idle in the meantime; I had read widely, and expanded my vocabulary so that I would be able to communicate my ideas effectively.